bryaan/dotfiles/README.md

 2. Sublime Cmd Menu -> Install Package Control
 3. Sublime Cmd Menu -> Package Control: Upgrade/Overide All Packages

-> !!
-Big note: do not use wildcards bc it doesn't seem to work right on mac.
-> it seems to be more a like copy.
-Strange effects all around. dont use.

 > These commands must be run together, or sublime must be off,
 > bc it creates the User folder on delete.